Floor hockey: Exceptions

 Three exceptions in regards to sticks can found in floor hockey.
 These games use either an open disk or a ring.

 The first is in the case of Sam Jacks's floor hockey, the Canadian variant developed during the Great Depression of the 1930s.
 The second one can be found in the Special Olympics which was developed in the 1960s.
 The third can be found in gym ringette which was developed in the 1990s, but gym ringette itself is not in fact a direct variant of floor hockey and was more heavily influenced by the ice sport of ringette.

 In all the first two examples the puck used is in fact an open disk, and is a type of felt disk with a hole in the middle.
 As a result a straight stick is used as a handle and does not include any type of blade or hook.
 The end however may include a type of drag-tip.
 Shafts are either rectangular or round like a broomstick handle.

 In the third example, gym ringette uses a plastic shaft with a plastic drag-tip.
 Gym ringette does not use any type of puck.
 Instead, gym ringette uses a ring made of a type of rubber foam.
 The shaft is rectangular in shape.

 Variants

 All floor hockey variants can be separated into four general categories based on four main variables: ball games, puck games (closed disk), disk games (open disk), and a separate category for wheeled skates called 'Roller Games'.
 The first three categories are floor hockey variants played on foot while the latter involves the use of wheeled skates.
 All four categories can have their own sub-divisions to help categorize the existing floor hockey variants even further.

 Ball games (on foot)

 Ball hockey

 Ball hockey is an indoor game using a lightweight ball.
 Outdoor variants exist such as street hockey and dek hockey.

 Floorball

 One variation which is especially popular in Europe, is floorball.
 Floorball uses a lightweight plastic ball and sticks made of plastic and carbon fiber.
 Limited checking is permitted.

+Indoor hockey

+Indoor hockey is an indoor variant of field hockey.
+Indoor hockey is played on a smaller area and between smaller teams than field hockey and the sidelines are replaced by solid barriers from which the ball rebounds and remains in play.